Hip Hop, Roots

 "Their debut EP, Bury The Weapons, showcases their ability to celebrate the traditions of Dub and Reggae, resulting in a collection songs that are both playful and soulful.” - What Sound Melbourne

-Half way through recording and producing their debut full length album slated for release later in 2017, Echo Drama continue to build on it's reputation for incendiary live shows at venues and events across Australia.
+After 2 years of steady work recording and producing their debut full length album , the final touches are being applied and the first single releases are coming up in the first half of 2018, keep your eyes and ears peeled!
+In the meantime Echo Drama continue to build on their reputation for incendiary live shows at venues and events across Australia.

 “While respectfully doffing their various bits of headgear to those who came before them, Dub/Reggae juggernaut Echo Drama have prioritised good music over pigeon holes in a band where the musical influences are almost as diverse as its audience appeal” - Beat Magazine